-Thank the money you receive, and thank the money that you spend, as well.
-The more positive you feel about money coming into and out of your life, the more abundantly you’ll be rewarded.
+Thank the money you receive, and the money that you spend, as well.
+The more positive you feel about money coming into and out of your life, the more abundantly you can be rewarded.

 10. Slash your grocery bill

-Your grocery bill is one of your most malleable expenses, allowing you to cut costs without resorting to terrible food.
+Your grocery bill is one of your most malleable expenses, allowing you to cut food costs without resorting to terrible meals.
 Here are a few ways to do just that:

-- Plan your meals and make a list.
-With a list and recipes in mind, you’re more likely to only buy items you need and nothing more.
-You’ll also use the food you buy instead of letting them sit in the pantry for months unopened.
+- Practice meal planning.
+With a list and recipes in mind, you’re more likely to only buy the items you need and nothing more.
+You can also use the food you buy instead of letting them sit in the pantry for months unopened.

 - Find budget recipes.
 Budget Bytes features delicious and budget-friendly recipes to slash your grocery bill.
 For the bulk of your week (if not all), stick to recipes designed for inexpensive purchases.

 - Buy generic.
-For as long as I remember, I only bought brand name sugar—it had never occurred to me to buy anything else.
-Then one day after I briefed my husband on our plan to keep the grocery bill low, he came home with generic sugar.
+For as long as I remember, I only bought brand-name sugar—it had never occurred to me to buy anything else.
+Then one day, my husband came home from the grocery store with generic sugar.
 Could I tell the difference?
 Not a bit.
 Now I buy generic when I can, especially when there’s little difference.

 - Base recipes on ingredients you already have.
 Use food you already have in your kitchen.
-Go through the pantry and find pastas, grains, spices and oils you may have bought once and never used again.
+Go through the pantry and find pasta, grains, spices, and oils you may have bought once and never used again.
 Look through your kitchen and find a recipe that uses that oyster sauce or tahini you bought a while back.
-Allrecipes.com has a great feature that lets you search for recipes by ingredients.
-And I’m sure your freezer has bags of frozen vegetables that would make a delicious fried rice or stir fry.
+And I’m sure your freezer has bags of frozen vegetables that would make delicious fried rice or stew.

 - Find recipes for next week that use this week’s unused ingredients.
 After cooking a meal, note which ingredients didn’t get used up.
 For instance, a sauce may have only used half a can of tomato paste with the rest sitting in your fridge.
 Find a recipe that uses half a can of tomato paste and cook it next week.

 - Shop at bulk stores.
-You’re paying more up front but saving in the long run.
+You’re paying more upfront but saving in the long run.
 But only buy items you’ll actually use.
-If you hardly cook with breadcrumbs, don’t buy it at Costco because those two containers will sit in your pantry for years.
+If you hardly cook with breadcrumbs, don’t buy them in bulk because those two containers might sit in your pantry for years.
 And when you buy a four-pack of sausages, put them to good use and find recipes that include them in the coming weeks.

 - Budget and track your expenses.
 For years, I’ve tracked everything I spend, down to the penny.
 Sure, I never spent more than I earned and I set aside some for savings.
 But I never actually set a budget for food.
 I figured so long as I wasn’t in the red, I was okay.
-Only in actually seeing how much I spent on food every month did I finally get a wakeup call.
+Only by seeing how much I spent on food every month did I finally get a wake-up call.
 I got the sense we were spending more on food, but I waved it off as part of our growing family and feeding growing boys.
 Truth to a point, but still not a complete excuse.
-Now I budget $250 a week for groceries.
 That mindset has made me more mindful of what I put in our shopping cart.

-Raising children on a tight budget is tough for any mom, but with these tips, you’ll be able to provide for them in reasonable ways.
+Raising kids on a tight budget is tough for any parent, but with these tips, you can provide for them in reasonable ways.

-Spend on what’s important for you and instill non-materialistic values in your kids.
-Plan for large expenses, use your savings, and earn extra income to pad what you have.
+Spend on what’s important for you and instill non-materialistic values.
+Plan for large expenses, use your savings and earn extra income to pad what you have.
 Find free or inexpensive forms of entertainment and accept others’ generosity.